 Cache Valley Pediatric Dentistry put a lot of love into their new office.
 With rooms designed for waiting families, iPads available for parents and teenage patients, and a number of other features, CVPD is making the office fun and exciting for families and patients alike.
 Cache Valley Family Magazine even awarded the office, naming it the best Pediatric Dentist in 2014, 2015, 2016 and 2017.

 For Cache Valley Pediatric Dentistry, the goal is transforming a child that comes in afraid and becomes a happy and quality patient during the appointment.
-The “Prize Station” system, fed by custom minted tokens, is one small part in that process— but a part that makes dentists, parents, and young patients smile wide.
+The “Prize Station” system, fed by custom gold reward tokens, is one small part in that process— but a part that makes dentists, parents, and young patients smile wide.